Jerry Maguire

+Jerry Maguire is a 1996 American sports romantic comedy film directed and written by Cameron Crowe.
+It was produced by Crowe and James L. Brooks, respectively for Vinyl Films and Gracie Films and distributed by Sony Pictures Releasing under the TriStar Pictures label.
+It stars Tom Cruise as the titular sports agent character, alongside Cuba Gooding Jr., Renée Zellweger, Kelly Preston, Jerry O'Connell, Jay Mohr, Bonnie Hunt and Regina King.
+It was released in North American theaters on December 13, 1996.

-Jerry Maguire is a 1996 American romantic sports comedy-drama film written, produced, and directed by Cameron Crowe; it stars Tom Cruise, Cuba Gooding Jr., Renée Zellweger, and Regina King.
-Produced in part by James L. Brooks, it was inspired by an experience sports agent Leigh Steinberg (who acted as technical consultant for the film) had with client Tim McDonald during the 1993 NFL season when free agency was introduced to the league.
+Jerry Maguire was inspired by an experience the sports agent Leigh Steinberg, a technical consultant for the film, had with the client Tim McDonald (who makes a cameo appearance in this film) during the 1993 NFL season when free agency was introduced.
 The film was also partly inspired by a 28-page memo written at Disney in 1991 by Jeffrey Katzenberg.
-It was released in North American theaters on December 13, 1996, produced by Gracie Films, and distributed by TriStar Pictures.

-The film received generally favorable reviews from critics, who praised its performances and screenplay.
-It was also a financial success, grossing more than $273 million worldwide against its $50 million budget.
+Jerry Maguire received positive reviews for its performances and screenplay.
+It grossed more than $273 million worldwide against its $50 million budget.
 It was the ninth-highest-grossing film of 1996.
-Over the years, the film had gained significant cult following and has notably spawned a large number of catch phrases into popular culture, most prominently "Show me the money!" and "You had me at 'Hello'" (which were deemed the 25th and 52nd most memorable American movie quotations of all time, respectively in a 2005 survey by the American Film Institute).
-It also included "You complete me", "Help me help you", and other quotations.

-The film was nominated for five Academy Awards, including Best Picture and Best Actor for Tom Cruise, with Cuba Gooding Jr. winning Best Supporting Actor.
-It also received nominations for three Golden Globes, with Cruise winning for Best Actor - Motion Picture Musical or Comedy, and three Screen Actors Guild Awards, with Gooding winning Best Supporting Actor.
+It was nominated for five Academy Awards, including Best Picture and Best Actor for Cruise, with Cuba Gooding Jr. winning Best Supporting Actor.
+It received nominations for three Golden Globes, with Cruise winning for Best Actor – Motion Picture Musical or Comedy, and three Screen Actors Guild Awards, with Gooding winning Best Supporting Actor.

+Jerry Maguire gained a cult following and has spawned several catchphrases into popular culture, such as "you had me at 'hello'", "you complete me" and "show me the money".